yua10/rock_paper_Scissors/week-1/html-css/html-css-brief/README.md

 ## Output

-Each pair should enhance their two screens using Bootstrap.
+Build two screens for the chosen app.